 Brian Hellmer, CFA, 1988 alumnus, has over 20 years of investment research and portfolio management experience.
 Before joining the ASAP in 2009, he was managing portfolios at Northern Capital Management, LLC where he also served as Director of Research.
 Before joining Northern Capital, he was a senior investment analyst and strategist at Fleet Investment Advisors (BanK of America).
 Brian has taught classes in the ASAP and has served on the program's advisory board for many years.
 In addition to his role as Director of the Hawk Center, Brian also provides consulting services to a variety of investment firms.

 Hawk Center Assistant Director

-Elesha Belke serves as Assistant Director of the Hawk Center.
-Prior to joining the Hawk Center, she worked as Assistant Director for Special Events & Alumni Engagement in the Alumni Relations office at the Wisconsin School of Business.
-In her role in the Hawk Center, Belke focuses on student services, marketing, and alumni engagement.
+Cara Fish serves as Assistant Director of the Hawk Center.
+Prior to joining the Hawk Center, she worked most recently at the Madison Concourse Hotel & Governor's Club as a Sales and Catering Manager.
+In her role in the Hawk Center, Cara focuses on student services, marketing, alumni engagement and administrative support.

 Other ASAP-Specific Instructors

 Dan Pickett, an Advisory Board member, 1987 alumnus, Principal and Chief Investment Officer of Nakoma Capital Management and former Director of Research of Columbus Circle Investors, is a Lecturer for the Fundamentals of Investing course.
-Pickett has substantial investment experience in investment leadership roles and has a wealth of knowledge that he shares with the students.
-Pickett is actively involved in working with first-year students.
+Dan has substantial investment experience in investment leadership roles and has a wealth of knowledge that he shares with the students.
+He is actively involved in working with first-year students.

 Technical and Other Support